aarong/feedme-spec/README.md

 Five message types are responses to client-originating messages:

-- `MalformedResponse` responds to a client message that violates the specification.
+- `ViolationResponse` responds to a client message that violates the specification.

 - `HandshakeResponse` responds to a client `Handshake` message.